SebastianThomas/guigame-pong/README.md

 ## Problems
 If you expreience the error "A JNI error has occurred", check out [WebDeEasy](https://webdeasy.de/en/error-a-jni-error-has-occured-how-to-fix-this-java-error/).
 This is most likely an error with your Java-installation.

+I fixed the problem by running the jar from the command line instead of running it from the explorer.